Math · Revenue

 Monthly loss: ~$46,200

-Why the number is always bigger than contractors expect
+Why the missed-call cost is always bigger than small business owners expect

-Most contractors I talk to estimate their missed-call loss at $500–1,500/month.
+Most small business owners I talk to estimate their missed-call loss at $500–1,500/month.
 After running the math, the actual number is usually 5–20x that.
-Why?
+Three reasons why:

 You only remember the voicemails you heard

 Most missed calls don’t leave voicemails.
-The caller listens to three rings, mentally files you as “didn’t pick up,” and moves on.
+The caller listens to three rings, mentally files you as “didn’t pick up,” and moves on within 10 seconds.
 You have no record those calls ever happened.
-Your phone company’s call log will show them, but you rarely check it.
+Your phone company’s call log shows them, but nobody checks the call log.

-When you DO return a voicemail, the homeowner often says “oh, I found someone else already, thanks.”
-Many contractors count that as a completed callback and move on — but it was still a lost job.
+When you DO return a voicemail, the customer often says “oh, I already booked someone, thanks.”
+Many small business owners count that as a completed callback and move on — but it was still a lost customer.

 You underweight after-hours calls